grongierisc/kong-ee-training/README.md

 What we see in this dockerfile ?

-Simply to install a communty plugin, we have to move to it's root folder (where the rockspec is) and call luarocks make.
+Simply to install a community plugin, we have to move to its root folder (where the rockspec is) and call luarocks make.
 That's it.
-You have install the plugin.
+You have installed the plugin.

 For the docker-compose part :